dawichi/dawichi.dev/posts/00-how-to-build-rpg-game.md

-A few months ago came to me the idea of creating a game with JavaScript.
+A few months ago came to me the idea of creating my first game in JavaScript.

 I had 0 gaming knowledge until that moment and I was afraid of how a system with so much variables and interactions could being made from 0.